Audio Waveform Art

 On May 9th, 2013 I had the idea to create drawings using audio thumbnails.
 From a technical standpoint, an audio file is just a list of numbers, each corresponding to an amplitude and delivered at a specified rate.
 It would be easy enough to match these numbers to an image on a grid then generate a WAV file from them.
 I was able to test my idea with a simple Python script.
 Once I had a proof of concept I meticulously drew some silhouettes and made the gallery above.

 The screen-shots are of an editor named Wavosaur.
 The audio files will not open in some programs due to odd sample rates.
-The following ZIP archive contains the source files and one folder named "dinos" which has a Python script and a vector image created with Inkscape.
+The ZIP archive at the bottom of this page contains the source files and one folder named "dinos" which has a Python script and a vector image created with Inkscape.